Anne Mulder

-Anne Mulder (born 14 December 1969) is a Dutch politician and former civil servant.
-A member of the People's Party for Freedom and Democracy (VVD), he served in the House of Representatives from 2010 to 2020, where he focused on matters of health care insurance, prevention and pharmaceutics.
-Since 2020, he has been an alderman in the municipal executive of The Hague.
+Anne Mulder (born 14 December 1969) is a Dutch politician and former civil servant who has served as Acting Mayor of Halderberge since 2025.
+A member of the People's Party for Freedom and Democracy (VVD), he previously served in the House of Representatives from 2010 to 2020, where he focused on matters of health care insurance, prevention and pharmaceutics, as well as an alderman in the municipal executive of The Hague from 2020 to 2023, tasked with finance and city development.

 Education and early career

 A native of Hoogeveen, Mulder studied political economy at Erasmus University Rotterdam.
 As a conscripted soldier he served with the UNPROFOR in Dutchbat III in Bosnia and Herzegovina.
 Mulder worked as an inspector at the Ministry of Finance from 1996 to 2000, as a collaborator to the VVD's parliamentary group in the House of Representatives from 2000 to 2004 and as a policy advisor to the Ministry of the Interior and Kingdom Relations from 2004 to 2005.
 Between 2005 and 2015, he also worked as consultant with public affairs firm Pauw Sanders Zeilstra Van Spaendonck (PSZVS) in The Hague.